bikk-uk/react-css-flex/README.md

 ## Usage

-All components are simply `<div />`s with all the usual props fully exposed.
+All components are `<div />`s with all the usual React props fully exposed.

 ### Flex